 - The customer may choose a wrong developer that lacks relevant expertise and experience, e.g. a software company that has never created custom EHR software.

 - Organizations may have to pay for new features if they want to add them to the solution.

 EHR systems are in great demand among medical organizations.
 End-users are spoilt for choice as there is an extensive array of vendors offering ready-made EHR systems and those who create custom software.

 It is not easy to choose between off-the-shelf and custom EHR platforms.
-Pros and cons described above can help healthcare business owners make a wise decision.
+The pros and cons described above can help healthcare business owners make a wise decision.